georgegoh/CLUMP/src/modules/util/src/doc/README-log.txt

 Brief Example
 =============

-import kusu.util.log
+import kusu.util.log as kusulog

 # kusu.util.log.Logger(name='name', filename='filename')
-kl = kusu.util.log.Logger(name='kusu.my.module')
+kl = kusulog.getKusuLog() # kl.name will be 'kusulog'

 # there are five methods for logging at each level
 kl.debug('This is DEBUG message #%s' % 1)